MMLabCodes/polymersimulator/docs/simulating_phas.rst

 The associated notebook can be found in the main PolymerSimulator directory and is called **Simulating_Monodisperse_PHAs_Walkthrough.ipynb**.

+If you are unsure how to launch jupyter notebook, refer here: https://polymersimulator.readthedocs.io/en/latest/installation.html#launching-jupyter-notebook

 .. note::
    PHA examples provided here are intended as a starting point and parameters are provided.
 You can adapt the workflow to other polymer systems using the more detailed instructions later on in the documentation.